-Effective December 2000, in order to write exams, students will be required to produce photo-identification at examination centres.
+In order to write exams, students will be required to produce photo-identification at examination centres.
 Photo I.D. must be placed on the desk before an exam will be issued to the student.
 The I.D. must remain in view on the desk while writing the exam, for inspection by invigilators.
 Students should bring a BCIT OneCard or alternatively two pieces of identification, one of which must be government photo I.D. such as a drivers license.
 Please see BCIT Policy #5300, Formal Invigilation Procedures.

 This is not a complete list of all BCIT policies relating to students.
-Other policies, including Reassessment and Appeal Policy and Freedom of Information Policy are outlined in the 1999 Full-time Calendar.
+Other policies, including Reassessment and Appeal Policy and Freedom of Information Policy are outlined in the current, Full-time Calendar.
 Check with the Pre-Entry program head if you have any questions about policies.

-\ssignment Details:
+Assignment Details:

-You are required to complete all 12 assignments-practice and graded-for this course as well as write the midterm and the final exam.
-IN-class assignments must be completed and handed in during the class in which they are given.
+You are required to complete all 12 graded assignments for this course as well as write the midterm and the final exam.
+In-class assignments must be completed and handed in during the class in which they are given.
 Any take-home assignments must be submitted at the beginning of the next class.
+Your final mark for assignments [45% of total course mark] will be based on 10 assignments [your highest assignment mark and your lowest assignment mark will not be counted].